KanikaMishra9/Assignment/Readme.md

 - Clone the repository to your local machine
 - Run pod install in your terminal from inside the cloned repository's working directory.
 - Replace your Google API Key in constant file with "GOOGLE_API_KEY"
-- Replace your url in constant file with "BASE_URL"
-- Replace your endpoint in constant file with "ENDPOINT"
 - Replace Your Fabric API Key in info.plist with "FABRIC_API_KEY"(if you want to use crashlytics)